aytugonan/aytugonan.github.io/_pages/publications.md

 International Journal Papers (indexed in SCI, SCI-Expanded or SSCI)
 ====
 * Celikten, T., & Onan, A. (2024).
 HybridGAD: Identification of AI-Generated Radiology Abstracts Based on a Novel Hybrid Model with Attention Mechanism.
-CMC-Computers, Materials & Continua.
+CMC-Computers, Materials & Continua, 80(2), 3351-3377.
 * Bulut, V., Onan, A., & Şenyayla, B. (2024).
 Obtaining The Optimal Shortest Path Between Two Points on a Quasi-Developable Bézier-Type Surface Using The Geodesic-Based Q-Learning Algorithm.
-Engineering Applications of Artificial Intelligence.
+Engineering Applications of Artificial Intelligence, 136, 108821.
 * Yildiz Durak, H., & Onan, A. (2024).
 Predicting the use of chatbot systems in education: a comparative approach using PLS-SEM and machine learning algorithms.
 Current Psychology, 1-19.
 * Onan, A., & Alhumyani, H. (2024).
 FuzzyTP-BERT: Enhancing Extractive Text Summarization with Fuzzy Topic Modeling and Transformer Networks.
-Journal of King Saud University- Computer and Information Sciences.
+Journal of King Saud University- Computer and Information Sciences, 36(6), 102080.
 * Onan, A., & Alhumyani, H. (2024).
-Contextual Hypergraph Networks for Enhanced Extractive Summarization: Introducing the Multi-element Contextual Hypergraph Extractive Summarizer (MCHES), Applied Sciences.
+Contextual Hypergraph Networks for Enhanced Extractive Summarization: Introducing the Multi-element Contextual Hypergraph Extractive Summarizer (MCHES), Applied Sciences, 14(11), 4671.
 * Nasution, A.H., & Onan, A. (2024).
 ChatGPT Label: Comparing the Quality of Human-Generated and LLM-Generated Annotations in Low-resource Language NLP Tasks.
-IEEE Access.
+IEEE Access, 12, 71876–71900.
 * Celikten, A., Bulut, H., & Onan, A. (2024).
 A Semantic Similarity-Based Approach for Extracting Disease-Symptom Relationships from Biomedical Literature.
 Journal of the Faculty of Engineering and Architecture of Gazi University.
 * Onan, A., & Balbal, K. (2024).
 Improving Turkish text sentiment classification through task-specific and universal transformations: an ensemble data augmentation approach.
 IEEE Access, 12, 4413-4458.
 * Onan, A. (2023).
 GTR-GA: Harnessing The Power of Graph-Based Neural Networks and Genetic Algorithms for Text Augmentation.
 Expert Systems with Applications, 232, 1-20.